pods-framework/pods-ajax-views/readme.txt

 = Usage =

-Use the same way as `pods_view`, it accepts the same arguments, except one additional one for `$forced_regenerate` which can be set to true (default: false) that will force the view to be deleted from cache and reloaded.
+Use the same way as `pods_view`, it accepts the same arguments, except one additional argument `$forced_regenerate` at the end which can be set to true (default: false) that will force the view to be deleted from cache and reloaded.

 `pods_ajax_view( 'my-big-cached-template.php' );`